Adam Amin: Fox Sports and NBC Sports Chicago/CHSN

 Amin left ESPN for Fox Sports in May 2020.
 He made his Fox debut on July 25, calling the Brewers-Cubs game, alongside Eric Karros.

 It was announced on June 1, 2020, that Amin would become the television play-by-play broadcaster for the Bulls on NBC Sports Chicago, starting with the 2020–2021 season.
 Amin retained the role until the channel's closure on September 30, 2024, and then transitioned to Chicago Sports Network with the team.

 On August 31, 2020, Fox announced that Amin would be a play-by-play broadcaster for the 2020 NFL season, partnering with former Pro Bowler and Super Bowl champion Mark Schlereth and Lindsay Czarniak.
 This would be the first time that Amin would call regular season NFL games on television.
 Amin's first game was at Mercedes-Benz Stadium when the Seattle Seahawks defeated the Atlanta Falcons 38–25.
+Drew Brees became Amin's NFL broadcast partner on Fox during the 2025 season.

 Amin made his Fox MLB playoff debut in October 2020, calling the National League Division Series between the Atlanta Braves and Miami Marlins, alongside A.J.
 Pierzynski and Adam Wainwright.
 The National Sports Media Association named Amin the Illinois Sportscaster of the Year for 2021.

 Amin began announcing Team USA Basketball showcase games for the 2023 FIBA World Cup, alongside Bill Raftery.
 He also announced some 2024 Olympic exhibitions, including the USA's one point victory over South Sudan.